Sci-K 2026

 Discoverability

 Scholarly information should be easily findable, discoverable, and visible so that it can be mined and organised within SKGs/RKGs.
-Discovery tools should be able to crawl the Web and identify scholarly data, whether on a publisher’s website or elsewhere – institutional repositories ... , preprint servers or open-access repositories.
-This is challenging and requires a deep understanding of both the scholarly communication landscape and the needs of a variety of stakeholders: researchers (of different fields and sub-fields), publishers, funders, and the general public.
-Other challenges are related to the discovery and extraction of entities and concepts, integration of information from heterogeneous sources, identification of duplicates, finding connections between entities, and identifying conceptual inconsistencies.
-We are particularly interested in modern systems that integrate AI, NLP, and LLM technologies.
+Discovery tools should be able to crawl the Web and identify scholarly data, whether on a publisher’s website or in institutional repositories... , preprint servers, or open-access repositories.
+This is challenging and requires a deep understanding of both the scholarly communication landscape and the needs of a range of stakeholders: researchers (across different fields and subfields), publishers, funders, and the general public.
+Other challenges include the discovery and extraction of entities and concepts, the integration of information from heterogeneous sources, the identification of duplicates, the identification of connections between entities, and the identification of conceptual inconsistencies.
+We are particularly interested in modern systems that integrate AI, NLP, and LLM technologies, including hybrid human-AI workflows where automated methods are combined with expert curation and validation.
+Lastly, application domains and use cases are needed to better understand for which concrete research tasks ontologies, knowledge graphs, and LLMs can effectively support researchers, such as literature exploration, hypothesis generation, and synthesis of scientific knowledge.

 Read more